nstavrinos/School-Management-System/README.md

 ## Installation

-Instructions on how to install and set up your project for running  localy.
+Instructions on how to install and set up your project for running locally.

 - Clone the project